sitem-insel Support Funds (SISF)

 Deadline for submission of application: Sunday, 31 March 2019

-Next call for SISF will be in second half-year 2019 or first half-year 2020.
+Next call for SISF will be in the first half-year 2020.

 Framework conditions for SISF